AthertonCarl/Project/README.md

 ------
 ### USE-CASES

-Given
+Given an administrator or user needs to update or add records
-When
+When updates or records need to be added
-Then
+Then should be able to log on to update or add records.

-Given
+Given an administrator needs to create log on accounts to assist in managing records
-When
+When a new account is required
-Then
+Then a new account should be created and notify user when available.

-Given
+Given a customer or potential client is looking for animals available for adoption
-When
+When search criteria is entered in about the animal type they are looking for
-Then
+Then should return animals meeting search criteria that are available for adoption.

-Given
+Given an administrator or user see an adoptoion aplication has been completed
-When
+When a customer or potential client have submitted an adoption applicaton
-Then
+Then should be able to review application and respond to customer or potential client.

 ------
 ### USE-CASE DIAGRAM